 Whether you follow these suggestions to a “t” or take a few and put them in your back pocket, we wish you and your family a very, safe and Happy Thanksgiving and stress-free start to the holiday season.

 Make sure everything in your home is covered this holiday season and beyond.
-To take a look at your current coverage, contact your Miller's Insurance Agent.
+Check out the ERIE Difference and see what we’re all about.

 This article brought to you by our friends at Erie Insurance.
 Miller's would like to extend it's gratitude to Erie Insurance for both being a wonderful business ally and for letting us use the articles found on their blog, Eriesense.